AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/eclipse.md

 If you wish to re-build a package out of your project, right-click on the `PROJECT.ui.apps` or `PROJECT.ui.content` and choose **Run As** -&gt; **Maven Install**.

-You now have a target folder that has been created with your package inside (called for example, `PROJECT.ui.apps-0.0.1-SNAPSHOT.zip`).
+You now have a target folder created with your package inside (called, for example `PROJECT.ui.apps-0.0.1-SNAPSHOT.zip`).

 ## Troubleshooting {#troubleshooting}